-This Recommendation defines ID scheme for the multimedia information access triggered by tag-based identification, which provides the users with a new method to access to the multimedia content without typing its address on a keyboard or inputting the name of objects and/or places of relevant information.
-This is one of the major communication services using identifier (ID) in data carriers such as radio frequency identifications (RFIDs), smart cards and barcodes.
-International standardization of these services will give a big impact to international multimedia information services using IDs.
+The identification scheme defined in this Recommendation provides a new method to access multimedia content without typing its address on a keyboard or inputting the name of objects and/or places of relevant information.
+This is a major communication service that uses an identifier in data carriers such as radio frequency identifications (RFIDs), smart cards and barcodes.

-The purpose of this Recommendation is to specify a new ID scheme to be used in applications and services where the existing ID schemes and their combinations cannot be used.
+The purpose of this Recommendation is to specify a new identification scheme to be used in applications and services where the existing identification schemes and their combinations cannot be used (See appendix I for some examples) .

-From the standpoint of compatibility and reusability of existing identifier schemes, this Recommendation takes the approach of multiple ID schemes, in which multiple existing ID schemes are used for the identification.
-Each ID scheme is identified by Object Identifier (OID).
+From the standpoint of compatibility and reusability of existing identifier schemes, this Recommendation adopts the approach of multiple identification schemes.
+In this approach, possibly multiple existing ID schemes together with the proposed new ID scheme can be used for identification where appropriate.
+Each identification scheme is identified by object identifier (OID).

-Clause 6 provides specifies the concept of multiple ID schemes for the multimedia information access triggered by tag-based identification.
+Clause 6 introduces the generic concept of multiple identification schemes for the multimedia information access triggered by tag-based identification.

-Clause 7 provides necessity of new generic ID scheme.
-Also Appendix I provides additional information to show the necessity of new generic ID scheme.
+Clause 7 specifies a new generic identification scheme for multimedia information access triggered by tag-based identification.

-Annex A specifies a generic ID scheme for the multimedia information access triggered by tag-based identification.
+Appendix I provides additional information to explain why a new generic identification scheme is needed.

 1 Scope

-This Recommendation defines an ID scheme for the multimedia information access triggered by tag-based identification.
-This ID scheme is mainly used in the multimedia information system architecture defined in [ITU-T H.621].
+This Recommendation defines an identification scheme for multimedia information access triggered by tag-based identification.
+This identification scheme is mainly used in the multimedia information system architecture defined in [ITU-T H.621].
 It also satisfies the requirements defined in [ITU-T F.771].

-This Recommendation does not define encoding rules for ID value into data carriers such as barcode tags and RFID tags.
-For ISO/IEC 18000 compatible RFID tags, ID should be encoded as defined in [ISO/IEC 15962].
+This Recommendation does not define encoding rules to store the identifier value into data carriers such as barcode tags and RFID tags.

 2 References